 Please note that Statistical consulting is for study design and data analysis advice, not software tutorials.

 Consulting is available by appointment only.
+Note that all consulting sessions are currently held via Zoom.

 To schedule an appointment, see availability in the UW Statistical Consulting Service Calendar for "OPEN" slots.
 Choose a Problem Description Form below: